-Our nominating and corporate governance committee will be comprised Mr. Bedford, Mr. Renton and Dr. Hillan, each of whom is independent for purposes of NI 58-101.
+Our nominating and corporate governance committee will be comprised , and , each of whom is independent for purposes of NI 58-101.
 The nominating and corporate governance committee will be chaired by Mr. Bedford.

-Our board of directors has established a written charter that will be effective immediately prior to the consummation of this offering setting forth the purpose, composition, authority and responsibility of our nominating and corporate governance committee.
-The nominating and corporate governance committee's purpose is to assist our board of directors in:
+Our board of directors will establish a written charter setting forth the purpose, composition, authority and responsibility of our nominating and corporate governance committee's purpose is to assist our board of directors in:

-- identifying individuals qualified to become members of our board of directors; - selecting or recommending that our board of directors select director nominees for the next annual meeting of shareholders and determining the composition of our board of directors and its committees; - developing and overseeing a process to assess our board of directors, the Chairman of the board, the committees of the board, the chairs of the committees, individual directors and management; and - · developing and implementing our corporate governance guidelines.
+- identifying individuals qualified to become members of our board of directors; - selecting or recommending that our board of directors select director nominees for the next annual meeting of shareholders and determining the composition of our board of directors and its committees; - developing and overseeing a process to assess our board of directors, the Chairman of the board, the committees of the board, the chairs of the committees, individual directors and management; and - developing and implementing our corporate governance guidelines.